 Most think that burnout in the physical therapy profession is inevitable.
 We are a caring profession, a profession where we expend our mental and physical energy on our patients every day to restore their physical function.
 However, taking care of your team and creating a workplace that they are invested in the success of will not only help them avoid burnout, but you will have a practice where therapists are begging to be a part of your team.

-If you need help with setting expectations among staff, managing personnel, or any other PT practice owner issue, please contact us to find out how we can help put you on the pathway to the private practice ownership career of your dreams!
+If you need help with setting expectations among staff, managing personnel, or any other physical therapy practice owner issue, please contact us to find out how we can help put you on the pathway to the private practice ownership career of your dreams!